rktjmp/lush.nvim/README.md

 syntax errors.
 This is because easy-motion directly modifies the buffer to display its "jump keys", which we try to parse.

-It is not recommened you activate easy motion in a lush.ify'd buffer.
+It is not recommended you activate easy motion in a lush.ify'd buffer.

 **Live Search-Replace**

-If you use neovims live-updating search-and-replace feature (`:h inccommand`), you may see neovim errors being reported.
+If you use Neovim's live-updating search-and-replace feature (`:h inccommand`), you may see Neovim errors being reported.
 In my experience these can be safely ignored and you may continue as normal.

 **Lightline**

-While Lightline can be styled through Lush, realtime updating has some caveats and performance may be less than optimal due to vimscripts performance.
+While Lightline can be styled through Lush, real-time updating has some caveats and performance may be less than optimal due to VimL performance.

 See `examples/lightline-one-file` and `examples/lightline-two-files` for
 guidance.
-Generally, if real time performance with lightline is problemantic, I would recommend developing your theme first, then disabiling lush.ify with `:e!` in the buffer and applying your changes via `:luafile %`.
+Generally, if real time performance with Lightline is problematic, I would recommend developing your theme first, then disabling lush.ify with `:e!` in the buffer and applying your changes via `:luafile %`.

 The two examples go into some more detail regarding this method.